davidxcheng/til/nuget/local-feed.md

 </configuration>
 ```

+If you have the `nuget` CLI you can verify with `nuget sources` which lists all the feeds.

 ## Pack & publish to your local feed

 This is how to `pack` and `push` using the `dotnet` CLI.